tdelta/SynergyQuest/README.md

 Furthermore, additional art, music and sounds have been sourced from many external artists through [OpenGameArt.Org](https://opengameart.org) etc.
-All external artists are credited in the game menu and in [CONTRIBUTORS.md](./CONTRIBUTORS.md).
+All external artists are credited in the game menu and in [SynergyQuest/Assets/Resources/ExternalArtCredits.yaml](SynergyQuest/Assets/Resources/ExternalArtCredits.yaml).

+TODO: Credit used C# libraries

 ## License